fairyeszhuo/GEO4962-2021/_episodes/05-SPARC-climatology.md

 > <font color="red">How well does your model represent the SPARC climatology?</font>
 >
 > To answer this question:
-> - write a Python 3 Jupyter notebook and name it **exercise_sparc_vs_Your-MODEL-NAME_YOURNAME.ipynb** where you need to
+> - Write a Python 3 Jupyter notebook and name it **exercise_sparc_vs_Your-MODEL-NAME_YOURNAME.ipynb** where you need to
 > replace **Your-MODEL-NAME** by the model you choose to analyze and **YOURNAME** by your name!
 > - Follow the methodology given in this lesson and compare the results from your model data and the SPARC climatology.
+> - Your answer should contain plots of the climatologies, an explanation of what you have plotted and why, and a brief dicsussion of how the climatologies compare.
-> - send it by email to the instructors/teachers
+> - Send it by email to the instructors/teachers.
+We will discuss your results in the next model practical.
 >
 {: .challenge}